tiny-breakfast/ask-trfzb/readme.md

   the functional code is dependent on the reuslt of the network IO, so I think that this order makes sense - it's linear.

+  this module is meant to keep this rather involved code out of the `QuestionsController`, in the interest of separating concerns. the controller stays in charge of request input and generating the response, but much of what happens in between has been factored out. `QuestionsController#create` could be made smaller still, but I think it reads well enough as is.

+* the `Question` class does nothing.
+I'd rather keep business logic out of Rails objects.

 ## things learned